frostry/improved-signal-leakage-attack/README.md

 This software implements a signal leakage attack against the protocols DXL [DXL12], DBS [DBS19], and LBA-PAKE [DBK21].

-The attack is in line with Fluhrers attack [Flu16] that has been improved by Ding, Alsayigh, Saraswathy, Fluhrer, and Lin [DAS+17] and Bindel,Stebila and Veitch [BSV21] and improves upon them further.
+The attack is in line with Fluhrers attack [Flu16] that has been improved by Ding, Alsayigh, Saraswathy, Fluhrer, and Lin [DAS+17] and Bindel, Stebila, and Veitch [BSV21] and improves upon them further.
 More concretely, it views signals as binary codes, enabling a 'target signal extration' approach.
 Our results caution against underestimating the power of signal leakage attacks.

 Run attacks against DXL [DXL12]:
 - `make`